 This prestigious award goes to just one graduate student among the six universities participating in NITC.

-Samuel Jensen, a 2nd year Masters of Urban Planning Student, is the National Institute of Transportation and Communities (NITC) 2019-2020 Student of the Year.
+Samuel Jensen, a second-year Master of Urban Planning Student, is the National Institute of Transportation and Communities (NITC) 2019-2020 Student of the Year.

 Samuel was nominated by a panel of transportation faculty because his work exemplified NITC’s theme of improving mobility of people and goods to build strong communities.
 This award includes a small cash award and travel to Washington DC where Samuel will be recognized at the Council of University Transportation Centers in conjunction with the 2020 Transportation Review Board Conference.